skip to Main Content

 Founding editor Eli Flam launched Potomac Review in the D.C. area in 1993, declaring it “the quarterly with a conscience at the heart of the Mid-Atlantic.”
 The review relocated in the early 2000s to Montgomery College and the Paul Peck Humanities Institute, where it became the biannual print literary magazine it is today.

-Over the years, the Potomac Review has received numerous recognitions, including recent citations in Best American Essays and Best American Short Stories.
+Additionally, Potomac Review recently has received citations in Best American Essays and Best American Short Stories.
 In 2023, Alan Rossi earned distinction for “My Teacher” (Issue 70) in Best American Short Stories.
 Notable distinctions in Best American Essays include Caleb Coy for “In Maggie’s Shadow” (2023, Issue # 71); Amanda Gaines for “Purplest” (2022, Issue # 69); John Talbird for “What Happens Next” and Orman Day for “When We Were Swashbucklers” (2021, Issue # 66); Tracey Hack for “Dormancy” and Kevin J. Kelley for “Po-tay-to/Po-tah-to” (2020, Issue # 65); Paul Haney for “It’s Our Album Now” (2020, Issue # 64); Sarah Bryan for “Thelytoky” and Krista Christensen for “Theory of Negativity” (2019, Issue # 63); and Sue Eisenfeld for “Taking It” (2018, Issue # 61).

 Potomac Review participates in literary dialogue by attending and hosting national conferences.
 It has hosted the Conversations and Connections Conference in conjunction with BarrelhouseBaltimore Review, and Johns Hopkins University.
 Every year, Potomac Review can also be found at the book fair and panel discussions at the AWP conference.